User-friendly introduction to PAC-Bayes bounds: Two Types of PAC Bounds, Organization of these Notes

-In the same way, there are empirical PAC-Bayes bounds, and oracle PAC-Bayes bounds.
-The very first PAC-Bayes bounds by McAllester~\cite{mca1998,mca1999} were empirical bounds.
-Later, Catoni~\cite{cat2003,cat2004,cat2007} proved the first oracle PAC-Bayes bounds.
+In the same way, there are empirical PAC-Bayes bounds, and oracle PAC-Bayes bounds (also known as excess-risk PAC-Bayes bounds).
+The very first PAC-Bayes bounds by \citet{mca1998,mca1999} were empirical bounds.
+The first oracle PAC-Bayes bounds came later~\citep{cat2003,cat2004,zha2006,cat2007}.

 In some sense, empirical PAC-Bayes bounds are more useful in practice, and oracle PAC-Bayes bounds are theoretical objects.
 But this might be an oversimplification.
-I will show that empirical bounds are tools used to prove some oracle bounds, so they are also useful in theory.
+We will see that empirical bounds are tools used to prove some oracle bounds, so they are also useful in theory.
 On the other hand, when we design a data-dependent probability measure, we don't know if it will lead to large or small empirical bounds.
 A preliminary study of its theoretical properties through an oracle bound is the best way to ensure that it is efficient, and so that it has a chance to lead to small empirical bounds.

-In Section~\ref{section:first:step}, we will study an example of empirical PAC-Bayes bound, essentially taken from a preprint by Catoni~\cite{cat2003}.
-We will prove it together, play with it, modify it in many ways.
-In Section~\ref{section:tight}, I provide various empirical PAC-Bayes bounds, and explain the race to tighter bounds.
-This led to bounds that are tight enough to provide good generalization bounds for deep learning, we will discuss this based on Dziugaite and Roy's paper~\cite{dzi2017} and a more recent work by P\'erez-Ortiz, Rivasplata, Shawe-Taylor, and Szepesv\`ari~\cite{per2020}.
+In Section~\ref{section:first:step}, we will study an example of empirical PAC-Bayes bound, essentially taken from a preprint by \citet{cat2003}.
+We will prove it together, play with it and modify it in many ways.
+In Section~\ref{section:tight}, we cover many empirical PAC-Bayes bounds, and explain the race to tighter bounds.
+This led to bounds that are tight enough to provide good generalization certificates for deep learning, we will discuss this based on Dziugaite and Roy's paper~\citep{dzi2017} and a more recent work by P\'erez-Ortiz, Rivasplata, Shawe-Taylor, and Szepesv\`ari~\citep{per2020}.

 In Section~\ref{section:oracle}, we will turn to oracle PAC-Bayes bounds.
-I will explain how to derive these bounds from empirical bounds, and apply them to some classical set of predictors.
+We will see how to derive these bounds from empirical bounds, and apply them to some classical set of predictors.
 We will examine the assumptions leading to fast rates in these inequalities.

-Section~\ref{section:not:bounded:iid} will be devoted to the various attempts to extend PAC-Bayes bounds beyond the setting introduced in this introduction, that is: bounded loss, and i.i.d observations.
-Finally, in Section~\ref{section:related} I will discuss briefly the connection between PAC-Bayes bounds and many other approaches in machine learning and statistics, including the recent Mutual Information bounds (MI).
+Section~\ref{section:not:bounded:iid} will be devoted to the various attempts to extend PAC-Bayes bounds beyond the setting introduced in this introduction, that is: bounded loss, and i.i.d. observations.
+Finally, in Section~\ref{section:related} we will discuss briefly the connection between PAC-Bayes bounds and many other approaches in machine learning and statistics, including regret bounds and Mutual Information bounds (MI).

-\section{First step in the PAC-Bayes world}
+\chapter{First Step in the PAC-Bayes World}